Gloria (Gloria Trevi album): Music and lyrics

-This track listing adapted from Allmusic.

 Singles

 The album's lead single, "Me Río de Ti", was released on January 11, 2011.
 The music video for the song was directed by Argentine filmmaker Gustavo Garzón, who worked with Trevi for the first time.
 The track peaked at number 19 on the Billboard Latin Songs chart and at number one, for 9 consecutive weeks, on the Mexican Airplay chart.
 "Vestida de Azúcar" was selected as the second single and released in May 2011.
 The album's third single, "La Noche", peaked at the top of the airplay charts in Mexico.

 Reception

 The album received mixed reviews.
 Juan Mesa of About.com said that Gloria has a "higher volume" from Trevi's previous albums, to keep pace with Lady Gaga, Katy Perry and Shakira; with the duet with fellow Mexican singer Paulina Rubio, "No al Alguacil", being the highest point of the album.
 AllMusic's Jon O'Brien referred to the album as "far from her best work", being a "a solid, if slightly derivative, record which should further re-establish her legendary Latin pop status".
 O'Brien also stated that Trevi was more convincing on tracks such as "La Noche", "Pudo Ser Amor", and "Recostada en la Cama", all of which reminds "her late-'80s and early-'90s heyday".
 At the Mexican Premios Oye! of 2012, Gloria received a nomination for Best Female Pop Album.
 Gloria was also nominated for a Lo Nuestro Award for Pop Album of the Year.

 The album debuted at the top of the charts in Mexico and the United States.
 Gloria entered the Billboard Top Latin Albums chart at number-one, surpassing her highest placement in the chart, Cómo Nace el Universo (2005), which peaked at number four.
 The following week the album dropped to number four.
 Gloria peaked at number 71 in the Billboard 200, the main album chart in the United States, 98 places higher than Una Rosa Blu, which reached 169.
 In Mexico, the album also debuted at number-one and received a gold certification by the Asociación Mexicana de Productores de Fonogramas y Videogramas three days after its release.